 But it is worth remembering again that there are many important Japanese artists who are descendants of the Burakumin.
 In the current scenario, there are some who are famous writers, businessmen or hold political office.

-For example the former governor of Osaka and current mayor of the city of Osaka, Toru Hashimoto is a burakumin, writers Manabu Miyazaki and Kenji Nakagami too, not to mention the founder and president of Uniqlo, Tadashi Yanai.
+For example, the former governor of Osaka and current mayor of the city of Osaka, Toru Hashimoto is a burakumin, the writers Manabu Miyazaki and Kenji Nakagami also are, not to mention the founder and president of Uniqlo, Tadashi Yanai.

 However, the vast majority of Burakumin descendants unfortunately still work in undervalued professions or even enter the world of crime.
 Around 70% of the members of the Yamaguchi-gumi (Japan's largest Yakuza faction) are believed to be of Burakumin origin.

 But some important movements have been taking place to try to change the situation of the descendants of the Buakumin in Japan.
-From the beginning of the 20th century, these movements were divided into two camps: “assimilation”, which encouraged improvements in the living standards of the buraku communities and integration with mainstream Japanese society, and the “levelers”, a movement that focused on confronting and criticizing alleged perpetrators of discrimination.
+From the beginning of the 20th century, these movements were divided into two fields: "assimilation," which encouraged improvements in the living standards of buraku communities and integration with mainstream Japanese society, and the "levelers," a movement that focused on confronting and criticizing alleged perpetrators of discrimination.